Sfaxihoussem2/PCB-Iot-lock-with-RFID-/README.md

 ## License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute the files for personal or commercial use.
 See the [LICENSE](LICENSE) file for more details.

----

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request with a detailed description of your changes.

----

-## Issues

-If you encounter any issues or have questions, please open an issue in the repository.
-Provide as much detail as possible, including steps to reproduce the issue.

----

-## Acknowledgments

-- Thanks to the open-source community for providing tools and libraries that made this project possible.
-- Special thanks to [Your Team/Organization Name] for their support and collaboration.

----

-**Note**: Replace placeholders (e.g., [Your Team/Organization Name]) with actual details relevant to your project.